Over 1 million subscribers leave 9Mobile in half-year 2020 - Businessday NG

-One of Nigeria’s telecommunication companies, 9Mobile has gone through the first half of 2020 without growth in data subscription as the month of June showed the telco lost about one million subscribers in the first six months of the year.
-The company’s voice subscribers are also not holding up as it lost over one million within the period.
+9Mobile has now gone through the first half of 2020 without growth in data subscription as the month of June showed the telco lost about 1 million subscribers in the first six months of the year.
+The company’s voice subscribers are also not holding up as it lost over 1 million within the period.

-The continued exodus from 9Mobile is now in its fourth year.
+The mass exodus from 9Mobile is now in its fourth year.
 The last time the company saw data subscribers flock to its platform was in April 2016 when it recorded over 17 million subscriptions.
-Today, about 10 million subscribers have left the telco to its competitors.
+Today, about 10 million subscribers have left the telco and went to its competitors.
 Nigeria’s data subscribers climbed to 143 million in June from 140 million May.

-Read also: Updated: The human face of an economy growing slower than population

 The further drop also means 9Mobile’s market share at 6.18 percent has been in the single-digit territory since 2019.
-This trend is likely to continue as the Covid-19 pandemic continues to impact the operating costs of operators in the telecommunications sector.
+The drop is likely to continue as the COVID-10 pandemic continues to impact the operating the costs of operators in the telecommunications sector.
 BusinessDay had reported that MTN Nigeria recorded a 16 percent decline in profit in the second quarter of 2020 due to a jump in operating cost by 35.6 percent to N80 billion from N59 billion a year ago.

 The new policy is based on the Accounting Separation Framework (ASF) for the industry which provides telcos with a comprehensive set of policies and guidelines for generating detailed regulatory financial statements.